 What is the LIFO Inventory Method in Accounting?

 LIFO (Last In First Out Method) is one of the methods of accounting of inventory value on the balance sheet.
-Other methods are FIFO (First In First Out) and Average Cost Method.
+Other methods are FIFO inventory (First In First Out) and Average Cost Method.

 LIFO Accounting means inventory which was acquired last would be used up or sold first.
 This implies that cost of goods sold would include the cost of inventory that was acquired recently.
 And the cost of inventory remaining as reported in balance sheet would be the cost of oldest inventory remaining.

 LIFO Method Example

 In this LIFO method example, consider a case of M/s ABC Bricks Ltd, a distributor of cement bricks.
 It receives stock of bricks from the manufacturer on daily basis; however, the prices keep changing on daily basis.
 The company receives orders from customers on weekly basis.

 The details of stock purchases are as follows:

 On day 1 of the week, the company purchased 20 bricks for Rs.
 25 per piece.
 This price increased to Rs.
 35 per piece by the end of the week due to strong demand in the market.